Intent, Implementation and Impact of Reading

 At St Luke’s, we want our children to develop a love of reading and a good knowledge of a range of authors.

 Whole Class Guided Reading lessons take place in KS2.
 Teaching reading to the whole-class means that children of all attainment bands are immersed in the same high-quality literature and the discussions that these texts promote (Crosby, DM).
+Across KS2, we use The Literacy Company's Pathways to Read programme.

 All children at St Luke’s are read to for at least 15 minutes a day.
 Class teachers work hard to ensure that texts shared within class are challenging and high-quality.
 They often show cross-curricular links, thus providing many opportunities for purposeful discussion across the wider curriculum.